 Not to worry, though; NOAA is beefing up its Print-on-Demand charts, available through private vendors.
 These charts contain all applicable corrections from the latest Notice to Mariners at the time of printing.
 The agency also maintains electronic-chart products, available for free download, including NOAA Booklet Charts that cover 95,000 miles of U.S. coastline, including the Great Lakes.
 Visit www.nauticalcharts.noaa.gov

-Chicago waterways that provide access to the Southern states, and Gulf of Mexico also provided a path for invasive species
+Chicago waterways that provide access to the Gulf of Mexico also provided a path for invasive species

-To increase voluntary use of life jackets, two of the biggest obstacles have not been overcome: cost and comfort
+To increase the use of life jackets, the biggest obstacles have not been overcome: cost and comfort

 101,000 Cubic Yards